suptext/suptext.github.io/docs/more/2024/07/22/failing-in-the-open.md

 The reality is, we simply cannot read and parse all our intricate software and hardware dependencies.
 Apart from a cohort of a few apt engineers, you and I are systems illiterate.
 We may have a hunch as to to how our tech ‘talks’ and we might ‘speak’ their (programming) languages to some degree, but most of us are nowhere near able to follow along the more complex conversations our technical systems are increasingly having on our behalf.
-If you are proficient, kudos, but as last Thursday’s incident shows, even the most technically proficient among us might not be fluent enough when it comes to the complex grammars of our new global software interlocutors.
+If you are proficient, kudos, but as Thursday’s incident shows, even the most technically proficient among us may not be fluent enough when it comes to the complex grammars of our new global software interlocutors.

 ### Give error some room
 We have dedicated whole industries solely focused on foolproofing software.